team-name-4153/Recommendation_Service/README.md

-This is recomendation service (Add for testing auto deployment)
+This is recomendation service (Add for testing auto-deployment)